vijay-ram365/tech-support-website/README.md

-# React + Vite
+# React + Vite w/ tailwind css

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+*** work in progress ***

+This tech support website is the initial setup of a ticket managing system designed to organize and track client issues.

+This project was developed to become a learning platform for React and Full Stack web applications.